 Unusually well adapted to extremes of heat and cold; take any type of soil.
 Where winds are strong, plant in lee of taller trees or buildings to protect leaves from damage.
 Some gardeners object to litter of fallen flowers in summer and seed capsules in autumn.
 Plants need shaping while young; they seldom develop a well-established dominant shoot on their own.
 Shorten side branches as tree grows.
 When branching begins at desired height, remove lower branches.

 For the tree sometimes called desert catalpa, see Chilopsis linearis.
 Another tree sometimes mistakenly called catalpa is the very similar Paulownia tomentosa (empress tree), with lavender flowers.
 Paulownia shows flower buds in winter; catalpa does not.

-C. xerubescens 'Purpurea'.
-Selection of a hybrid between C. bignonioides and C. ovata; resembles C. bignonioides.
-Leaves (to 1016 in. long) and branchlets are deep blackish purple when young, maturing to purplish green in summer.
+- Leaves (to 1016 inches long) and branchlets are deep blackish purple when young, maturing to purplish green in summer.

 - Round headed; 4070 feet tall, 2040 feet wide.

 - Leaves 612 inches long.

 - Fewer flowers per cluster than for Catalpa bignonioides.